 Holly’s online strategy involves making use of databases, digital publications, and group networks to get the most out of the documentation and information that is available on the internet.

 Years of online research experience has led Holly to an understanding of the types of records that are out there.
-She has developed skills and techniques which allow her to gather, analyze and interpret documents and the information contained within them, to draw reasoned conclusions to answer your questions and advance your research goals.
+She has developed skills and techniques which allow her to gather, analyze and interpret documents.
+From this process she can draw reasoned conclusions to help advance your research goals.